Low annual fee credit card

 Be credit savvy: Before applying, consider a realistic credit limit and check all conditions, interest rates, fees and charges on your selected card.

-*Low Fee annual card fee waiver: $0 annual card fee is available for the first year and every year afterwards when you apply and are approved for a new ‘Low Fee’ credit card.
-To qualify, you must meet the spend criteria on eligible purchases ($5,000 or more for a Low Fee card) in each 12-month period, starting from the date you made your first transaction.
+*Low Fee annual card fee waiver: $0 card fee is available for the first year and every year afterwards when you apply and are approved for a new ‘Low Fee’ credit card.
+To qualify, you must meet the spend criteria on eligible purchases ($5,000 or more for a Low Fee card) in each 12-month period, starting from the Card Fee date.

-1 SmartPlan: SmartPlan is currently available for all Westpac consumer credit cards.
+1 SmartPlan: SmartPlan is currently available for eligible Westpac consumer credit cards.
 Fees may apply.
 You need to register for Online Banking before you can set up a SmartPlan.
 Read the available at westpac.com.au.
 The establishment fee is charged upfront but is payable in monthly instalments over the term of your Large Purchase SmartPlan.
 This means that if you cancel your SmartPlan (or don’t make the required SmartPlan repayments) you must still pay the whole establishment fee, including any interest on the establishment fee.
+Note: To ensure that your credit card balance does not exceed the credit limit, please consider the amount of the establishment fee indicated when you set up a plan.
 SmartPlan requires cardholders to make regular monthly payments for the full term and at the interest rate that applies when the SmartPlan is created.
 All payments made to your credit card account will be applied first to any SmartPlan instalments.
 Therefore, debts accruing a higher interest rate may be left unpaid during the SmartPlan term.
 Any balance transfer amounts on a SmartPlan must have a remaining term of between 3 and 36 months to be eligible for a SmartPlan.
 See for more details.
 SmartPlan cancellation takes up to 2 business days.
 When a SmartPlan ends, any remaining balance will revert to the variable annual interest rate for your balance type or special offer rate as applicable.
 Cardholders keep interest-free days (if applicable) after a balance transfer when you pay your monthly payment (being your SmartPlan repayments plus the minimum monthly repayment on your credit card account) SmartPlan repayment.

 Read the before making a decision and consider if it is right for you.
 To use Apple Pay you will need an eligible card and a compatible device with a supported operating system.
 See our Apple Pay FAQs for more information.
 Apple, the Apple logo, Apple Pay, Apple Watch and iPhone are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc.